MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_material_design_three_themes.md

 )
 ```

-## Identifying How Widgets Get Their Color
+## Identifying How Widgets Get Their Default Color

 Widgets get their default color from the `ColorScheme`.
 Each widget has a set of specific properties that define the various colors it uses.
 For example, `TextButton` gets the foreground text color from `ColorScheme.primary`.
 In this example, the button's text displays as green.